NixOS on the Lenovo Carbon X1 (Gen 12)

 Homelab deployment

 I configured continuous deployment in my homelab.
 This article describes how I use Nix with GitHub Actions and Cachix Deploy to automatically deploy NixOS machines on my home network.
-Overview My home network comprises a wirelesss router, a few computers, temperature and humidity sensors and remote controllable switches.
+Overview My home network comprises a wireless router, a few computers, temperature and humidity sensors and remote controllable switches.
 I configure …

 Building Nix packages for the Raspberry Pi with GitHub Actions